Centre County, Pennsylvania

 I work for Ferguson Township in Centre County.
 We are looking to educate residents regarding oak wilt.
 I was wondering if your office had any pictures of what oak wilt looked like that we could use to pass along to residents.
 Thank you for your time!

-Centre County PA over 6 years ago
+Centre County Pennsylvania almost 7 years ago

 Your article on canna lilies (from the Adams Co. office) mentions nothing about keeping the lilies potted.
 Is it OK to just cut them back and put the large pot in a dark cool place?